Terms of Service

 14.1.
 Nothing in these TOS is intended or meant, nor shall it be construed or interpreted to constitute an employer-employee relationship or a partnership, agency, joint venture, or franchise between Provider and Customer.

-15.1 If Provider and Customer are unable to resolve a dispute through customer support, Customer and Provider agree to resolve any dispute arising under these TOS by binding arbitration in Hong Kong Special Administrative Region or in another location that is mutually agreeable by both Provider and Customer.
+15.1.
+If Provider and Customer are unable to resolve a dispute through customer support, Customer and Provider agree to resolve any dispute arising under these TOS by binding arbitration in Singapore or in another location that is mutually agreeable by both Provider and Customer.

 15.2.
 This applies to all claims under any legal theory, unless the claim fits in one the exceptions described in this subsection.
 It also applies even after Customer has stopped using Provider Services or Customer has deleted Customer Account.
 If Provider and Customer have a dispute about whether this agreement to arbitrate can be enforced or applies to a dispute between Provider and Customer, Provider and Customer agree to arbitration in that regard as well and that the arbitrator will decide that, too.